MarketingforPlumbingCompanies

 Common questions about plumbing marketing

 Most healthy residential plumbing shops in California spend $5,000-25,000/month on ads, scaled to truck count, average ticket, and the mix of emergency vs. big-ticket work.
 Smaller budgets dilute fast when clicks are expensive — under $3K/month is hard to make work on Google Ads alone.
+That budget is separate from our fee: you pay one flat monthly management fee, and your ad spend goes directly into your own Google and Meta accounts.
+We don't mark it up or take a cut.

 Yes.
 Three minimum — emergency, scheduled, and big-ticket (sewer, re-pipe, slab leak, tankless conversion).
 The searches are different, the ad copy is different, the conversion events are different.
 Running them together hurts all three.